F-Stack/f-stack/dpdk/doc/guides/compressdevs/isal.rst

  The above table only shows mapping when API calls for dynamic compression.
  For fixed compression, regardless of API level, internally ISA-L level 0 is always used.

 Limitations
 -----------

 * Compressdev level 0, no compression, is not supported.

-* Checksums will not be supported until future release.

 Installation
 ------------